BrilyanNathanael/Pokemon-App-NextJs/README.md

 After this, you can open the website project on the local server.
 By default, the local server used is http://localhost:3000/

+## Deployment
+I did deployment using Vercel and the website can be accessed with the url https://pokemon-app-rho-weld.vercel.app/

 ## Screenshot Applications
 **1. Main Page** <br/>
 This is the main page or when the user first opens the website and succeeds.